We are a leading national organisation in the field of arts, migration and social change.

-Our mission is to support and produce the arts by and about migrants and refugees, seeking to ensure that their cultural and artistic contributions are recognized and welcomed within British arts, history and culture.
+Our mission is to support and produce the arts by and about migrants and refugees, seeking to ensure that their contributions are recognized and welcomed within British arts, history and culture.

 Central to our mission is our belief in the ability of the arts to inspire social change and enhance inclusion & cultural integration of refugees & migrants.

 We work across all art forms and collaborate with a range of people and partners: artists, arts/cultural and educational organizations and civil society activists.

 We are based in Hoxton, London working nationally and internationally.

 The dominant political and media discourse on migration in the UK is purposely devoid of context and compassion…Counterpoints Arts seeks to counter these simple lies by reframing the migrant experience through the prism of art, culture and the telling of human stories.
 Whether it’s being a provocateur, a seducer, a polemicist, or simply a witness, Counterpoints Arts holds up a mirror to us all… and it’s that precious commodity which gives traction to our advocacy and influencing work.
 Maurice Wren, CEO, UK Refugee Council